-El Salvador – a country in Central America.
-It is the smallest and most densely populated of the seven Central American countries.
-The capital is San Salvador.
+The Republic of El Salvador is a country located in Central America.
+It is the smallest and most densely populated in the continent.

 Santa Ana Volcano.